What to Wear to School

 All clothing must be clean and neat, not frayed or torn.

-Sweaters/Sweatshirts/Jackets/and other outer garments-Any solid color sweater, sweatshirt, jacket or other outer garment is acceptable.
+Sweaters/Sweatshirts/Jackets/and other outer garments – Any solid color sweater, sweatshirt, jacket or other outer garment is acceptable.
 It must be free of writing, pictures, etc. The only permissible writing is a small manufacturer’s logo. (less than 2” in diameter) Uniform tops/shirts must be worn beneath any sweaters, sweatshirts, jackets or other outer garment.
+Additionally, School Spirit sweatshirts may be worn any day of the week.

 Applies to Boys

 Hair – Should be clean and well groomed.
-Hair longer than the collar or lower than the eyebrows is inappropriate.
-“Tails,” “tracks,” “bic shaved” heads wild colors, or other “distracting styles are inappropriate.
+Hair lower than the eyebrows, or covering the eyes is inappropriate.
+“Tails,” “tracks,” “bic shaved” heads, wild colors, or other “distracting styles” are inappropriate.
 Dyed hair must look natural for all boys.
 No deep black hair dye.

 Jewelry – Any jewelry worn should be masculine and tasteful.
 Earrings are inappropriate for boys at school.